BumbleTree/PS3EyeVCam/README.md

 ### Uninstallation
 If you want to cleanly remove it from your system:
 1. Double-click [uninstall.bat] (or run the copy inside `C:\Program Files\PS3EyeVCam`).
-2. It will stop the services, delete scheduled tasks, remove registry entries, remove the WinUSB driver, and delete all copied files.
+2. It will stop the services, delete scheduled tasks, remove registry entries, remove the video and audio drivers, and delete all copied files.

 ---